GSA/digitalgov.gov/content/posts/2013-04-29-atf-gov-usability-case-study.md

 ---
+url: /2013/04/29/atf-gov-usability-case-study/
 date: 2013-04-29 12:21:56 -0400
-title: 'ATF.gov &amp;#8211; Usability Case Study'
+title: 'ATF.gov &#8211; Usability Case Study'
 summary: 'The Bureau of Alcohol, Tobacco, Firearms, and Explosives has some really valuable information for the public that a lot of people search for on&nbsp;ATF.gov.
 It&amp;#8217;s important that the information is easily and quickly accessible.&nbsp;Government agencies reach a wide audience with their information, so making sure everyone can understand your content is important.
 The DigitalGov User'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - ATF
   - Bureau of Alcohol Tobacco Firearms and Explosives